MartinPankraz/DSAGTechXChange25/4-power-platform-sap-principal-propagation/student/quest2.md

 ## Supply the named values

-* Navigate to the **Named Values** section of your API Management instance and create the following named values always prefixed with `your-sap-username_`:
+* Navigate to the **Named Values** section of your API Management instance and create the following named values always prefixed with `your-sap-username_`

 | Named Value                        | Description          |
 |------------------------------------|----------------------|